mattkelly/workshop-rs/src/intro/rustup_3.md

 # Rustup

-You can switch between complier releases with `rustup default`.
+You can switch between compiler releases with `rustup default`.

 ```sh
 $ rustup default nightly